typealiased/mockingbird/README.md

 verify(bird.chirp(volume: 50)).wasCalled()
 ```

-You can also conveniently verify multiple invocations with the same return type at once (order doesn’t matter).
+You can conveniently verify multiple invocations with the same return type at once (order doesn’t matter).

 ```swift
 verify(